Working with dreams

 On my way to discovering the solution of the dream all kinds of things were revealed which I was unwilling to admit even to myself.
 Sigmund Freud, The interpretation of Dreams, 1900

-While the science of Freud’s time considered dreams to be meaningless, for Freud every dream was meaningful and offers a path into understanding the unconscious mind.
+While the science of Freud’s time considered dreams to be meaningless, for Freud every dream was meaningful and offered a path into understanding the unconscious mind.
 His 1900 The Interpretation of Dreams provided a groundbreaking theory of dreams and an innovative method for interpretation, called free association, which continues to be used in contemporary psychoanalysis.
 In essence, instead of telling patients what he thought their dreams meant, Freud invited them to express what came into their mind about each element of their dream.

 In the first part of this live webinar, Luca Bosetti will discuss the importance and impact of The Interpretation of Dreams on the field of psychoanalysis, highlighting how while being an original thesis, it was also a highly personal book which offers insight into Freud’s inner world.